Child and Adolescent Psychiatric Residential Treatment Facility (PRTF)

 The PRTF program at SpringBrook provides a structured, therapeutic community for children and adolescents with severe and persistent emotional conflict.
 The program is lead by experienced child psychiatrists, clinical therapists, nurses, teachers and mental health technicians who know the special requirements of working constructively with children experiencing emotional and behavioral problems.
 The PRTF clients take full advantage of SpringBrook's gymnasium, swimming pool, large outdoor campus and fields, creative arts and academic classrooms to incorporate everyday activities into a therapeutic experience.

-The PRTF Program is centered around a Cognitive Behavior Therapy (CBT) model.
+The PRTF Program is centered around a Cognitive Behavior Therapy (CBT) and Trauma Focused Cognitive Behavior Therapy (TF-CBT) model.
 SpringBrook tailors individual treatment for the clients, focusing on how to change the behavior through an in-depth process.
 Clients are positively motivated to use new skills through a Daily Level system in which they earn new privileges through each level.
 In addition to clinical treatment, all PRTF clients obtain a full educational curriculum provided by certified teachers.

 The lessons learned at SpringBrook provide a solid basis for continued growth and success.
 Aftercare planning begins when treatment begins.
 SpringBrook professionals work with families, the local school, youth serving agencies, and other health and mental health professionals to facilitate a successful return to the community.